RagnarB83/ash-documentation/docs/basics.rst

 Note, however, that colors will only display properly if using a text reader that supports it:

 | - less may require the -R flag: less -R outputfile.
-Or setting: export LESS=-R
+Or use the global setting: export LESS=-R
 | - vim and emacs require plugins